 The musculature of the oral cavity, pharynx, UES, and cervical esophagus is striated and directly innervated by lower motor neurons carried in cranial nerves (Fig. 40-1).
 Oral cavity muscles are innervated by the fifth (trigeminal) and seventh (facial) cranial nerves; the tongue, by the twelfth (hypoglossal) cranial nerve.
 Pharyngeal muscles are innervated by the ninth (glossopharyngeal) and tenth (vagus) cranial nerves.

 Sagittal and diagrammatic views of the musculature involved in enacting oropharyngeal swallowing.
-Note the dominance of the tongue ...
+Note the dominance of ...